 Ergonomic improvements are changes made to improve the "fit" between a job and the capabilities of the employees performing it.
 Analyzing jobs to identify factors associated with risks for MSDs lays the groundwork for developing ways to reduce or eliminate ergonomic risk factors for MSDs.

 To control ergonomic hazards, a hierarchy of controls has been used as a means of determining how to implement feasible and effective controls.
-ANSI Z10-2005, Occupational Health and Safety Management Systems, encourages employers to use the hierarchy of hazard control strategies listed below.
+ANSI/ASSP Z10-2012, Occupational Health and Safety Management Systems, encourages employers to use the following hierarchy of hazard controls:

 Elimination and substitution, while most effective at reducing hazards, also tend to be the most difficult to implement in an existing process.
 If the process is still at the design or development stage, elimination and substitution of hazards may be inexpensive and simple to implement.